masaun/autonomous-degenVC-v2/README.md

 ***

 ## 【Workflow】
-- Launches projects with 5 steps:
+- Launch a project on Degen.VC with 5 steps:
   - ① Create a project token
   - ② Create a Liquid Vault
   - ③ A uniswap market is created for the new project.